midhunkalarikkal/FullDomain/Notes/DSA3.md

 3. `M-way Search Tree`
 ------------------------
 A generalized form of a binary search tree that allows for more than two children per node.
-The exact number of children is specified by the order 'M' of the tree.

 4. `B- Tree`
 ------------